Assistant Executive Director

 Resource Development Director

 Kathleen de la Torre grew up in Jacksonville, Florida.
 She received her Bachelor’s Degree in Mathematics from Wake Forest University in Winston-Salem, NC a very long time ago.
-She is married to Ernie and they have two kids, Asher and Anna, and a very demanding rescued dog, Dan.
+She is married to Ernie and they have two kids, Asher and Anna, and two very demanding rescued dogs, Dan and Molly.
 Her kids became members of the Club when they moved here in 2011 and they participated in the Junior Appalachian Musicians program (JAM) for many years.
 After serving on the Board of Directors for five months, Kathleen accepted the position of Finance Director in 2015 and served in that role for over 3 years.
 She is now thrilled to serve as the Club’s Resource Development Director - channeling her love and support of the Club to expand the outreach of the Club’s donor support base.
 She is honored to support the mission of The Cindy Platt Boys & Girls Club.
-Kathleen enjoys scuba diving with her family and supporting her two high school aged children!
+Kathleen enjoys scuba diving with her family and visiting her children at UNC Greensboro and North Carolina School of Science and Mathematics!

 Resource Development Coordinator